w3f/polkadot-wiki/docs/learn/learn-parachains.md

 allows the capacity of a computer's memory to expand and for more processes to run concurrently with the trade-off that some processes will take longer to progress.

-### Permanent vs. On-demand Parachains
+### Parachains vs. On-demand Parachains

-Permanent parachains and on-demand parachains are very similar from a development perspective.
-One can imagine that a chain developed with Substrate can at different points in its lifetime assume one of three states:
+Parachains and on-demand parachains are very similar from a development perspective.
+One can imagine that a chain developed with Substrate can at different points in its lifetime assume one of three
+states:

 - an independent chain with secured bridge,
 - a parachain always connected to the Relay Chain (i.e. permanent),